Your relationships have outgrown the system holding them.

 Partners and co-grantees

-Shared history and commitments held in one place.
-When a co-grantee reaches back out or you need to report on service delivery, someone can pick up the thread without hours of manual work even if the original contact has moved on.
+Shared history and commitments live in one place.
+When a community partner or co-grantee reaches back out or you need to report on service delivery, anyone can pick up the thread without hours of manual work.
+Even if the original contact has moved on.

 Program participants and clients